 The CFSP Stakeholder CQI Group participated in the assessment of APSR and goals through review of relevant outcome data, assessing the current functioning of the child welfare system, and providing input into the development of goals and objectives at each meeting.
 Each meeting includes updates on selected CFSP activities, which includes presentations from department staff and stakeholders involved in those activities.
+Stakeholders receive the most updated information as to the status of the CFSP.
 Feedback is solicited during the meetings from the stakeholders through conversation and Zoom chat.
 Additionally, a survey, accompanied with up-to-date data, has been developed to send to all attendees yearly requesting feedback on the department's performance on the CFSP goals, CFSR outcomes, and CFSR systemic factors.
 The feedback and survey responses are shared with leadership and disseminated to program staff for discussion, possible integration into the work, and utilized in the department's assessment of progress.
 Data from the most recent survey is provided throughout this narrative.